-Aside from KROM, Adam is also the current touring keyboardist with Columbia Records’ newest pop singer Phoebe Ryan (www.phoeberyanofficial.com).
-With Phoebe, Adam has toured the United States as an opening act for artists such as Tove Lo, Capital Cities, Smallpools, and Say Lou Lou.
-They have also performed at some of the nation’s largest music festivals such as Bonnaroo and Firefly.
+Aside from KROM, Adam is has spent the last several years touring with pop singer Phoebe Ryan as her keyboardist and music director.
+With Phoebe, Adam has toured the United States as an opening act for artists such as Carly Rae Jepsen, Charlie Puth, Tove Lo, and others.
+They have also performed at some of the nation’s largest music festivals such as the Billboard Hot 100 Festival, Bonnaroo, and Firefly.
 Further, Adam is a co-founder (alongside pianist Angelo Di Loreto) of the Genesis Piano Project.
 This project is a duo dedicated to performing the music of the progressive rock band Genesis on two grand pianos.
-They have toured Europe twice selling out theaters and concert halls, and have also performed at the Schiolife Festival which has featured prog luminaries such as Rick Wakeman (of the band Yes) as well as Genesis’ own Steve Hackett.
-The Genesis Piano Project will return to Europe for their third tour in the Fall of 2016.
+They have toured Europe twice selling out theaters and concert halls, and have also performed at the Schiolife Festival which has featured prog luminaries such as Rick Wakeman (the keyboardist from Yes) as well as Genesis’ own Steve Hackett.
+The Genesis Piano Project will release their first album in the Fall of 2021.

 "His skilled and explosive technique glides from side to side on the keys of the piano as he aptly borrows from the chambers of his conservatory-training to inexhaustibly excel on [his] mind-altering compositions" - Rob Young, Urbanflux

 “Kromelow is the real deal and, as he develops into a seasoned veteran, he'll be one worth watching.” – All About Jazz

 “Not only does Adam possess the technical skill and fluidity of a conservatory-trained pianist, but he also has a much rarer skill – he is a creative and unique voice.” – Arturo O’Farrill, artistic director of the Afro Latin Jazz Orchestra